-Sort Mode of Target of Summary of Summary of Summary of Order Outreach Outreach response/ comments received comments attendance not accepted and reasons 1 Public Hearing Non-English Speaking - Specify other language: Spanish Non-targeted/ broad community During the General Needs Hearing, five residents provided comment.
-Four comments were received through email.
+Sort Mode of Target of Summary of Summary of Summary of c Order Outreach Outreach response/ comments received omments not attendance accepted and reasons 1 Public Hearing Non-English Speaking - Specify other language: Spanish Non-targeted/ broad community During the General Needs Hearing, eight residents provided comment.
+Six comments were received through email.
 Most comments were in support of funding priorities.
 Particular emphasis was placed on the need for expanding housing options for low income households and addressing homeless needs in the city though comments ranged in interest.
-Some of those comments included interest in pedestrian and bike improvements, services for refugees, park improvements, and early childhood education.
+Some of those comments included interest in pedestrian and bike improvements, services for refugees, park improvements, and other community needs.
 All comments are detailed in an attachment.
 All comments were accepted.

-Sort Mode of Target of Summary of Summary of Summary of Order Outreach Outreach response/ comments received comments attendance not accepted and reasons 2 Public Meeting Non-English Speaking - Specify other language: Spanish Non-targeted/ broad community On seven occasions, staff conducted engagement opportunities alongside major community events throughout the city.
-Across all events, 1,851 residents of the city participated.
-This yielded 5,523 votes through the engagement exercise.
-The top four priorities outlined through this process were Early Childhood Education, Housing Options, Homeless Services, Homeless Services, and Parks & Green Space.
+2 Public Meeting Non-English Speaking - Specify other language: Spanish Non-targeted/ broad community On eight occasions, staff conducted engagement opportunities alongside major community events throughout the city.
+Across all events, 1,322 residents of the city participated.
+This yielded 3,966 votes through the engagement exercise.
+The top three priorities outlined through this process were Housing Options, Homeless Services, and Parks & Green Space.
 Details are provided as an attachment.
 All voting was accepted.

-3 Public Hearing Non-targeted/ broad community 23 people provided comment at the public hearing.
-21 of those spoke on behalf of specific organizations.
-Three residents provided written comments.
+Sort Mode of Target of Summary of Summary of Summary of c Order Outreach Outreach response/ comments received omments not attendance accepted and reasons 3 Public Hearing Non-targeted/ broad community 26 people provided comment at the public hearing.
+14 residents provided comments through email or phone.
 The comments made before the City Council were in support of individual agencies applying for funding.
-The speaker cards and the agency they spoke in support of are provided as attachments.
-All comments were accepted.
+The speaker cards and the agency they spoke in support of are provided as All comments were accepted. attachments.